perpetualintelligence/shared/README.md

 > **Note:** This is a ***preview*** release, not ready for production usage.
 It is also subject to design changes without any advance notice.

-This repository contains the cross-platform protocols and standards abstraction for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
+This repository contains the cross-platform protocols and standards for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
 We build the following NuGet packages from this repository.

 [![Nuget](https://img.shields.io/nuget/vpre/PerpetualIntelligence.Shared?label=PerpetualIntelligence.Shared)](https://www.nuget.org/packages/PerpetualIntelligence.Shared)